unionstreetmedia/dev-principles/README.md

 ## Building Software

+- working software is the primary measure of progress
 - use tools and libraries that are well supported in the community
 - prioritize code maintainability over code duplication
 - set yourself up for [frequent refactoring](https://martinfowler.com/bliki/OpportunisticRefactoring.html)